Bhu1-V/GSoc-2021-proposal-draft/README.md

 # GSoc-2021-proposal-draft
-This has a draft for the GSoc proposal for godot project working on Command palette.
+This is a draft for the GSoc proposal for godot Organisation working on Command palette project.